-A randomised, open‑label, Phase III study to evaluate the efficacy and safety of oral afatinib vs intravenous methotrexate in patients with recurrent and/or metastatic head and neck squamous cell carcinoma (SqCC) who have progressed after platinum‑based therapy.
+A randomised, open-label, Phase III study to evaluate the efficacy and safety of oral afatinib vs intravenous (IV) methotrexate in patients with recurrent and/or metastatic head and neck squamous cell carcinoma (SqCC) who have progressed after platinum-based therapy.

-LUX-Head & Neck 1: A Phase III Trial of Afatinib* vs Methotrexate for the Treatment of Recurrent and/or Metastatic Head and Neck Squamous Cell Carcinoma After Platinum Based Chemotherapy
+LUX-Head & Neck 1: A Phase III Trial of Afatinib vs Methotrexate for the Treatment of Recurrent and/or Metastatic Head and Neck Squamous Cell Carcinoma After Platinum-Based Chemotherapy

-Histologically or cytologically confirmed SqCC of the oral cavity, oropharynx, hypopharynx or larynx, that was recurrent and/or metastatic and not amenable for salvage surgery or radiotherapy
+SqCC of the oral cavity, oropharynx, hypopharynx or larynx, that was recurrent and/or metastatic and not amenable for salvage surgery or radiotherapy

-Eastern Cooperative Oncology Group performance status 0‑1
+No prior treatment with epidermal growth factor receptor (EGFR) inhibitors Eastern Cooperative Oncology Group performance status of 0–1

 Afatinib 40 mg